cschweig2/chelseas-pizza/README.md

 ## Known Bugs

-_You can click the "Calculate Cost" button repeatedly and it will continue adding to the total cost until you click the "Reset Pizza Order" button._
+1. _You can click the "Calculate Cost" button repeatedly and it will continue adding to the total cost until you click the "Reset Pizza Order" button._
+2. _There is not an easy way for the user to switch from having both pepperoni and sausage selected to only have 1 or the other selected.
+To fix this, I would want to create a topping list that the user can add or delete from._

 ## Test Specs